 Prior to the injury, Ms. Last name was treated for physical or medical condition(s).
 Before the injury, she was being treated for any mental or emotional condition(s).
 Before the injury, she was experiencing any emotional symptoms.
 She described these medical or emotional conditions or symptoms before the injury as follows: I couldn't walk.
 I was depressed..
 She was not taking medications before her injury.
 The medications she was taking before the injury were the following: Morphine.

 Ms. Last name's injury occurred on the following date: 1/1/2004, 2/1/2014, 3/1/2022.
 She described her injury as follows: I hate my boss and he's mean to me..
 She is currently receiving disability in connection with her claim.
-She currently receives disability consisting of partial Temp.
-She stated that she would have continued working if injured.
+She currently receives disability consisting of Partial Temporary.
+She stated that she would have continued working if not injured.

-Ms. Last name reported that she has had conflicts with other people at his work.
+Ms. Last name reported that she has had conflicts with other people at her work.
 In total, she estimated that she has 4 separate conflicts with others at work.
 She described these conflicts as follows: 1. my boss was mean, 2. my coworker stole my stuff, 3. the customers suck, 4.
 It's too hot and my boss won't turn on the AC.
 She rated the percentage that each of these conflicts caused her to feel upset as follows: 1.
 20%, 2, 30%, 3.
 10%, 4.
 40%.
 She described her working relationship with management or her supervisors as terrible.
 Her immediate supervisor was bad boss, and she described their relationship as poor, due to they're mean.
-Her performance appraisals were poor, Due to they said i can't do my job well.
+Her performance appraisals were poor, due to they said i can't do my job well.
 She has received verbal or written warnings, consisting of 1/1/2022 they said I suck at my job.
 She described her working relationship with her coworkers as poor, due to they're stupid.

-Ms. Last name stated that there was a "Last Straw" event near the last day of work. consisting of It was too hot..
+Ms. Last name stated that there was a "Last Straw" event near the last day of work, consisting of It was too hot..

 Current Employer (If Different Than Above)